Groundwater | Trends

 Summary

-The Groundwater Trends webmap (link below) displays the results of statistical trend analysis over the last 30 years of groundwater measurements from groundwater monitoring sites within the state of Indiana.
+The Groundwater Trends webmap displays the results of statistical trend analysis over the last 30 years of groundwater measurements from groundwater monitoring sites within the state of Indiana.
 Trends for several water level metrics are available for viewing through the interactive map.
 Descriptions of the various metrics presented in the webmap can be found at the bottom of this page.

 Click Here to Open Interactive Long-Term Trends Webmap